ZenithDK/primare-control/README.rst

 Configuration
 =============

-The Mopidy-NAD extension is enabled by default.
+The Mopidy-Primare extension is enabled by default.
 To disable it, add the following to ``mopidy.conf``::

-    [nad]
+    [primare]
     enabled = false

-The NAD amplifier must be connected to the machine running Mopidy using a serial cable.
+The Primare amplifier must be connected to the machine running Mopidy using a serial cable.

-To use the NAD amplifier ot control volume, set the ``audio/mixer`` config value in ``mopidy.conf`` to ``nadmixer``.
+To use the Primare amplifier ot control volume, set the ``audio/mixer`` config value in ``mopidy.conf`` to ``primaremixer``.
 You probably also needs to add some properties to the ``audio/mixer`` config value.

 Supported properties includes: